 You want the dishes respecting food sensitivities to be just as amazing as the mainstream menu, when possible.
 Review your existing menu too.
 Dishes that meet certain dietary requirements may surprise you.

 5. Have a Back-up Plan

 Inevitably, some guests will fail to inform the host about dietary requests.
 So prepare for special requests on the fly.
 If you can’t accommodate them with an entire meal, consider serving a larger portion of the starter salad.
 Or replacing the dairy dessert with sorbet you have in the freezer, on hand for just this type of situation.
 The meal may not be as perfect as you’d like.
-But it still conveys the level of service and courtesy you provide.
+But it will still convey the level of service and courtesy you provide.

 Food allergies are on the rise and food preferences are diverse.
 As a result, catering to these requests with thoughtfulness and preparedness is a necessity in the industry.
-Accommodate your guests requirements with grace, skill and practical know-how.
-And when the job is done, be sure to use free catering invoice templates that are flexible as your job is.
+Accommodate your guests’ requirements with grace, skill and practical know-how.
+And when the job is done, be sure to use free catering invoice templates that are as flexible as your approach.